Back to map

 Location and Context

-The Hampton by Hilton Bristol City Centre is located on Bond Street in the heart of Bristol's commercial district, situated between Broadmead shopping centre and the Cabot Circus retail complex.
-The hotel occupies a modern building in one of Bristol's busiest pedestrian areas, within walking distance of Bristol Bus Station and Bristol Temple Meads railway station.
-The surrounding area includes a mix of retail, office, and residential developments that form the core of Bristol's city centre.
+The Hampton by Hilton Bristol City Centre sits on Bond Street, between Broadmead and Cabot Circus in Bristol's main retail district, within walking distance of Bristol Bus Station and Bristol Temple Meads railway station.
+The surrounding area combines retail, office and residential use and forms part of the commercial core of the city.

 Estimated Cost Breakdown